dmitryuk/RedisFunctionsBalancer/README.md

 # Redis functions balancer
 [![NPM](https://nodei.co/npm/redis-functions-balancer.png)](https://nodei.co/npm/redis-functions-balancer/)

-Balance executes of NodeJs-functions with redis.
+Balance executes of NodeJs-functions or anything with redis.

 For example, if you have several functions (A, B, C) doing the same things (http requests, long-running code), and you want to execute it evenly.